ChorusOne/opus-pool-sdk/README.md

 ## Demo

-Visit [Demo website](https://chorusone.github.io/opus-pool-demo/) to try out the steps you will learn in this guide staking with Opus Pool SDK.
+Visit [Demo website](https://chorusone.github.io/opus-pool-demo/) to try out the steps you will learn in this guide staking with OPUS Pool SDK.
 Please note that [Holesky testnet](https://github.com/eth-clients/holesky) wallet is necessary to actually stake there.

 Source code of the demo can be found [on Github](https://github.com/chorusOne/opus-pool-demo)